Top, bottom, switch

-The terms top, bottom, and switch are used to describe roles for the duration of a sexual act or they may more broadly denote a psychological, social, or sexual identity, or indicate one's usual preference.
-The terms top, bottom, and switch are also used in BDSM, with slightly different meanings.
-In BDSM, a top is the person doing something to someone else, and a bottom is the person receiving that act.
-In both contexts, the terms top and bottom refer to active and passive roles, not to who is physically on top in a particular sexual act.
-The older term "versatile" is sometimes used instead of "switch."
+The terms top, bottom, and switch are used to describe an individual's role during a sexual act.
+They may more broadly denote a psychological, social, or sexual identity, or indicate one's usual preference.
+Terms top and bottom refer to active and passive roles, not to who is physically on top in a particular sexual act.
+A switch is someone who can act as both a top and bottom.
+Older terms of "active", "passive", and "versatile" are still often used, especially in the context of gay sex.

 Top

-In BDSM, top can mean either a dominant partner in BDSM play (such as flogging, binding, being master, humiliating, and sexual play), or a partner who applies stimulation to another, and who may or may not be dominant.
+In BDSM, top can mean either a dominant partner in BDSM play or a partner who applies stimulation to another, and who may or may not be dominant.

-Topping from the bottom is a related BDSM term, meaning a person simultaneously adopts the role of bottom and dom.
+Topping from the bottom refers to a person simultaneously adopting the role of bottom and dom.
+An example would be a gay man who prefers to be penetrated (a bottom) yet is the one who 'runs the show.'
+The bottom decides when, how, and for how long the top will penetrate him, and the top goes along with the bottom's desires.
+The bottom is not the one doing the penetrating yet he is certainly not being submissive either.
+He's the dom and the penetrating top is the submissive one in the dynamic.

 A service top is a person who applies sensation or control to a bottom, but does so at the bottom's explicit instructions.

 Bottom

-In BDSM, bottom can mean either a submissive partner in sexual play (such as in being flogged, tied, humiliated, or made to serve), or a partner who receives stimulation from another, and who may or may not be submissive.
+Bottom can mean either a submissive partner in sexual play, or a partner who receives stimulation from another who may or may not be submissive.

-A bottom in BDSM does not have to be the submissive; for example, a female dominant may command her submissive to penetrate her.
+A bottom in BDSM does not have to be the submissive; for example, a female dominant may command her bottom to penetrate her.

 Switch

-A switch is someone who participates in BDSM activities sometimes as a top and other times as a bottom or (in the case of dominance and submission) sometimes as a dominant and other times as a submissive.
+A switch is someone who participates in BDSM activities sometimes as a top and other times as a bottom or sometimes as a dominant and other times as a submissive.
 This is sometimes referred to as being versatile.